Italian fascism: Age and gender roles

-The Italian fascists' political anthem was called Giovinezza (Youth).
+The Italian fascists' political anthem was called Giovinezza ("Youth").
 Fascism identifies the physical age period of youth as a critical time for the moral development of people that will affect society.

 Italian fascism pursued what it called "moral hygiene" of youth, particularly regarding sexuality.
 Fascist Italy promoted what it considered normal sexual behaviour in youth while denouncing what it considered deviant sexual behaviour.
 It condemned pornography, most forms of birth control and contraceptive devices (with the exception of the condom), homosexuality and prostitution as deviant sexual behaviour.
 Fascist Italy regarded the promotion of male sexual excitation before puberty as the cause of criminality amongst male youth.
 Fascist Italy reflected the belief of most Italians that homosexuality was wrong.
 Instead of the traditional Catholic teaching that it was a sin, a new approach was taken, based on the contemporary psychoanalysis, that it was a social disease.
 Fascist Italy pursued an aggressive campaign to reduce prostitution of young women.

 Mussolini perceived women's primary role to be childbearers while men were warriors, once saying that "war is to man what maternity is to the woman".
-In an effort to increase birthrates, the Italian fascist government initiated policies designed to reduce a need for families to be dependent on a dual-income.
+In an effort to increase birth rates, the Italian fascist government initiated policies designed to reduce a need for families to be dependent on a dual-income.
 The most evident policy to lessen female participation in the workplace was a program to encourage large families, where parents were given subsidies for a second child, and proportionally increased subsidies for a third, fourth, fifth, and sixth child.
 Italian fascism called for women to be honoured as "reproducers of the nation" and the Italian fascist government held ritual ceremonies to honour women's role within the Italian nation.
 In 1934, Mussolini declared that employment of women was a "major aspect of the thorny problem of unemployment" and that for women working was "incompatible with childbearing".
 Mussolini went on to say that the solution to unemployment for men was the "exodus of women from the work force".
 Although the initial Fascist Manifesto contained a reference to universal suffrage, this broad opposition to feminism meant that when it granted women the right to vote in 1925 it was limited purely to voting in local elections, and only applied to a small section of the female population.
 Furthermore, this reform was quickly made redundant as local elections were abolished in 1926 as a part of the Exceptional Fascist Laws.